 Stop using multiple devices at the same time:

 This can be an inconvenience and it’s more of a temporary remedy than a long term solution.
 Everything plugged into to a circuit draws power and when it’s all used or turned on at the same time the total power demand is increased.
 Using appliances or devices one at a time can prevent the breaker from overloading.
 Keep in mind that if you forget and run them at the same time you’ll quickly remember the problem and need to reset your circuit breaker.

 Add another power circuit:

 Providing additional new electrical circuits to supply ample power is the best solution if you cannot reduce the demand enough to solve the problem.
-To determine how much additional power is needed you will need to add up the wattage of everything on the problem circuit and divide it by 120 volts; this will give you the amount of total amps required.
+To determine how much additional power is needed you will need to add up the wattage of everything on the problem circuit and divide it by 120 volts.
+This will give you the amount of total amps required.

-An overloaded 20 amp kitchen circuit that has a microwave drawing 1800 watts on it along with a toaster drawing 1600 watts would require 3400 watts or 29 amps (1800 +1600 =3400 total watts | 3400 watts divided by 120 volts = 28.333 amps}.
-In this scenario one additional circuit would by recommended for using both at the same time.
+Example: An overloaded 20 amp kitchen circuit that has a microwave drawing 1800 watts on it along with a toaster drawing 1600 watts would require 3400 watts or 29 amps (1800 +1600 =3400 total watts | 3400 watts divided by 120 volts = 28.333 amps).
+In this scenario, one additional circuit would be recommended for using both at the same time.

 If you would like help determining how much additional power you may need you can call our in-office electricians in Mesa AZ for free over the phone help.
 They will make the calculation for you and provide you with a free competitive estimate for a professional installation.

 If you have a worn-out breaker in your panel that will not reset there is a possibility that you will, in the near future, need to replace other breakers too.
-Think about it like tires on your car, they all get about the same usage and have all aged the same amount of time.
+Think about it like tires on your car.
+They all get about the same usage and have all aged the same amount of time.
 It’s not uncommon to see multiple circuit breakers shutting down at random in these cases.
 See our circuit breaker replacement page or contact our Mesa electricians for more information.